Rudolf Criegee

-Rudolf Criegee (* May 23, 1902 in Düsseldorf; † November 7, 1975 in Karlsruhe) was a German organic chemist.
+Rudolf Criegee (23 May 1902 — 7 November 1975) was a German organic chemist.

 Early life

-Criegee's family was wealthy.
+Criegee was born on 23 May 1902 in Düsseldorf to a wealthy family.
 His father worked as a court director.
 The family was national liberal, Prussian and Protestant, managing what Rudolf Criegee felt was a great fortune.
 His happy childhood was ended by the World War I. In March 1915, his eldest brother died on the Western Front, while a second brother was seriously injured in the summer of 1916.
 Criegee himself was drafted.

-After the post-war period he matriculated at the University of Tübingen in chemistry in 1920.
+After the post-war period, he matriculated at the University of Tübingen in chemistry in 1920.
 After four semesters of study and moderate success, his experience in student fraternity Germania and twelve duels, Criegee changed to the University of Greifswald.
 He remained there for three semesters and passed his first examination.
 He moved to the University of Würzburg and received his PhD in December 1925 at Otto Dimroth with a thesis on acridinium salts.
 His father died in 1926 and his mother suffered from a serious illness, before she died in 1932.
 Criegee remained in Würzburg and in 1930 he received his habilitation with a thesis on the "Oxydation ungesättigter Kohlenwasserstoffe mit Blei(IV)-Salzen“.

 In 1928, Rudolf Criegee married his former fellow student Marianne Henze.

 Career

-In 1932 he moved to the University of Marburg, where he worked as a senior assistant to Hans Meerwein.
+In 1932, he moved to the University of Marburg, where he worked as a senior assistant to Hans Meerwein.
 In November 1933, he was one of the signatories to the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
 In 1937 he received an associate professorship at the Technical University of Karlsruhe, but his work was interrupted by World War II.
 He was drafted again.

 In the summer of 1942, he was seriously wounded on the Eastern Front.
-His wife died on February 10.
+His wife died on 10 February.
 Criegee was released to conduct research, but his institute was destroyed by bombs in the summer of 1944.
 In December he remarried.

 After the war, he declined calls from other universities and was appointed a full professor in 1947.
 From 1949 he led the Institute of Organic Chemistry.
-His leadership led to a new building for the institue in 1966..
-He retired in 1969, although he continued research until his death on November 7, 1975.
+His leadership led to a new building for the institute in 1966.
+He retired in 1969, although he continued research until his death on 7 November 1975.